Awelson/Blog/docs/Japanese Section 🗾/Unlocking Japanese/Chapter5.md

 The verb「分かる」is often translated in English as "understand", though this is inaccurate since「分かる」is intransitive while "understand" is transitive.
 If we insist on using this translation, then「(私は)これが分かる」translates to "(I) understand this".
 In the Japanese sentence the subject is「これ」while in the English sentence it is "I", this is due to the transitivity mismatch.

-Like the "thief" example above, there is no direct English equivalent to「これが分かる」.
+Like the "thief" example above, there is no direct English equivalent to「これが分かる」(since "understand" is unergative).
 Here is an excerpt from [wiktionary](https://en.wiktionary.org/wiki/わかる) that explains this clearly :

 > The Japanese verb wakaru is most often glossed as to understand.
 However, wakaru is intransitive, and it takes the thing that is understood, distinguished, or recognized as the subject (usually marked by particle が (ga)), and not the object (usually marked by particle を (o)).
 Strictly speaking, wakaru is thus closer to English to be understandable, as the verb wakaru describes the thing itself, unlike English to understand, which describes the action of the person doing the understanding, distinguishing, or recognizing.

-「分かる」's transitive pair is「分ける」, but this means "separate" instead of "understand".
-Somehow, throughout history, the Japanese intransitive "separate", that is「分かる」, had its meaning morphed into "to understand".
-Here is the most likely explanation for this bit of etymology :
+「分かる」's transitive pair is「分ける」, but this means "to separate" instead of "to understand".
+Throughout the course of history the Japanese intransitive "separate", that is「分かる」, somehow had its meaning morphed into "to understand".
+Here is the most likely explanation for this :

 > My guess is that the English translation “to distinguish” (or more accurately, to be distinguishable!) is probably the closest bridge between the meanings “understand” and “separate”.
 The root “dis” even means “apart”.
 >